 Project 1 was developed in 2018, and for the list of projects presented here, is the only one that does not use a framework to perform music genre classification (Parul Pandey, 2018).

 Python was the chosen language for the implemented solution.
-There are three major libraries usage that need to be mentioned:
+There are three major libraries usages that need to be mentioned:

 Librosa – has the purpose of analysing audio signals geared towards music.
 It provides the building blocks necessary to create music information retrieval systems.
 (Librosa, 2021).